navrosh/NavLayout/README.md

 ### Issues ###

 NavLayout uses GitHub's issue tracker for enhancements and bugs.
-But please do check the Google Group before posting an issue.
+But please do check the GoogleGroup[https://groups.google.com/forum/#!forum/navlayout] before posting an issue.
 Also if the support need is urgent you can mail me at nav.ros@gmail.com

 ### Requirements ###